MrR0807/Notes/Elastic-Search-Notes/Elastic-Search-In-Action-Notes/notes.md

 }
 ```

-The flattened data types come handy especially when we are expecting a lot of fields on an adhoc basis and having to define the mapping definitions for all
- of them beforehand isn’t feasible. **Be mindful that the subfiles of a flattened field are always ``keyword`` types.**
+The flattened data types come handy especially when we are expecting a lot of fields on an adhoc basis and having to define the mapping definitions for all of them beforehand isn’t feasible. **Be mindful that the subfiles of a flattened field are always ``keyword`` types.**

 ### 4.6.5 The Join (join) data type

 If you are from a relational database world, you would know the relationships between data - the joins that enable the parent-child relationships.

-While maintaining and managing relationships in Elasticsearch is advised under caution, Elasticsearch provides a join data type to consider parent-child
- relationships should we need them.
+While maintaining and managing relationships in Elasticsearch is advised under caution, Elasticsearch provides a join data type to consider parent-child relationships should we need them.

-Let’s learn about join data in action by considering an example of doctor - patients (one-to- many) relationship: one doctor can have multiple patients and
- each patient is assigned to one doctor.
+Let’s learn about join data in action by considering an example of doctor - patients (one-to-many) relationship: one doctor can have multiple patients and each patient is assigned to one doctor.

 ```shell
 PUT doctors {